HeapStats/HeapStatsFXAnalyzer/README.md

 ## JDP ##

-* An automatic discovery function of JDP (Java Discovery Protocol) is enabled by JVM which is runned with the following options.
+* An automatic discovery function of JDP (Java Discovery Protocol) is enabled by JVM which is run with the following options.

 ```
 -Dcom.sun.management.jmxremote.port=<JMX port>